 - See if the communication error shows up on multiple computers and if possible multiple locations.
 There may be an error with Firewall settings or Ethernet communication that only effects part of a large system Host Workstation

 - Use a different Ethernet port to connect the 527 or workstation to

-If this is a recurring issue for the site, please download and use this document for information gathering and troubleshooting.
+If this is a recurring issue for the site, please download and use the attached 527 offline response document for information gathering and troubleshooting.